-the U.S. became an automobile-dependent society that nominal gasoline prices exceeded \$1 per gallon and real gasoline prices were higher than \$3 per gallon (in 2015 dollars).
+\$1 per gallon and real gasoline prices were higher than \$3 per gallon (in 2015 dollars).
 The \$1 price level may have been particularly salient.
-Third, not only was the cost of gasoline high, queuing at the gasoline pump meant that an additional time expenditure was required to obtain gasoline.11
+Third, not only was the cost of gasoline high, queuing at the gasoline pump meant that an additional time expenditure was required to obtain gasoline.

-The price shocks were likely consequential for those just coming of driving age.
-Two elements are particularly relevant for long-run driving behavior: (i) preferences for driving or perceptions of its cost may have changed12 and (ii) learning to drive may have become more costly (in terms of time, money, or other inputs).
+We hypothesize that the price shocks were consequential for those just coming of driving age.
+Two elements are particularly relevant for long-run driving behavior: (i) preferences for driving or perceptions of its cost may have changed and (ii) learning to drive may have become more costly (in terms of time, money, or other inputs).
 Both factors could plausibly lead to a reduction in driving later in life.
 Given that most drivers in the U.S. learn to drive before the age of 18, those who do not may face more difficulties and higher opportunity costs learning to drive later in life and may even forgo driving altogether.
 We later show that such a costly skill acquisition channel does not appear to explain our results.

-11These queues could be quite substantial: Frech and Lee (1987) and Deacon and Sonstelie (1989) highlight the negative consequences of time wasted by queuing.
+&lt;sup>9These queues could be quite substantial: Frech and Lee (1987) and Deacon and Sonstelie (1989) highlight the negative consequences of time wasted by queuing.

-12Media coverage of the oil crisis was ubiquitous.
+&lt;sup>10Media coverage of the oil crisis was ubiquitous.
 Even though some teens may not have paid directly for gasoline or driving, media coverage and family interactions discussing gasoline price fluctuations likely meant that prices were salient and played a role in shaping perceptions and expectations.